Callum Evans: Port Vale

 On 20 July 2019, Evans signed a one-year deal with League Two side Port Vale, who were managed by former Macclesfield boss John Askey.
 He started the 2019–20 season on the bench, with James Gibbons preferred at right-back.
 He made his debut for the "Valiants" on 3 September, in 2–1 victory over Shrewsbury Town in an EFL Trophy tie at Vale Park.
 He played a total of just nine games, which just one start, and was released by Port Vale at the end of the season.

 Later career

 On 11 August 2020, Evans joined National League South club Bath City; manager Jerry Gill stated that "Callum brings a desire, work ethic and obvious technical ability and is keen to develop his game further".
 He played eight games in the 2020–21 season, which was curtailed early due to the COVID-19 pandemic in England.

 On 22 January 2022, Evans signed with Frome Town on a contract to run until the end of the 2021–22 season.
 He played eight games as the "Robins" posted a second-place finish in the league, including the play-off semi-final defeat to Bristol Manor Farm.
+He played eleven games in the 2022–23 campaign before leaving the club in January 2023, with manager Danny Greaves explaining he wanted to take a break from the game.

 Style of play

-Evans prefers to play at right-back, but can also provide cover at left-back and central midfield.
-He is blessed with natural pace and has good passing skills.
+Evans preferred to play at right-back but could also provide cover at left-back and central midfield.
+He was blessed with natural pace and had good passing skills.